microsoft/trident/docs/Reference/Host-Configuration/API-Reference/EncryptedVolume.md

 ### `deviceId` **<span style="color:orange;">(required)</span>**

-The id of the disk partition or software raid array to encrypt.
+The id of the disk partition or software RAID array to encrypt.

 This parameter is required.
 It must be unique among the list of encrypted volumes.

 If it refers to a disk partition, it must be of a supported type.
 Supported types are all but `root` and `efi`.

-If it refers to a software raid array, the first disk partition of the software raid array must be of a supported type.
+If it refers to a software RAID array, the first disk partition of the software RAID array must be of a supported type.

 | Characteristic | Value             |
 | -------------- | ----------------- |